-For a new Consensual Presidential Democracy (CPD) to work there must be a new electoral system.
-What follows on is the result of the analysis of most electoral systems in the world.
-Although the criteria for the selection of the electoral system were firmly linked to the overall objectives of managing global existential risks by a de facto World Government – i.e. the federated European Union, they could be applied to individual countries.
+A new Consensual Presidential Democracy (CPD) must have a new electoral system.
+What follows is the result of the analysis of most electoral systems in the world.
+The initial criteria for the selection of an electoral system were firmly linked to the overall objectives of managing global existential risks by creating a de facto World Government operated by the future federated European Union, which would be gradually transformed into a Human Federation.
+Therefore, the European Union has been used as a model for this electoral system once the EU has become the European Federation (EF).
+However, these principles, could also be applied to individual countries.

-According to the principles of CPD, the legislation at a federal (central) level will have to be passed with maximum consensus between the parties and between the chambers of the Parliament, somewhat similar to the system in use in Scandinavia and Switzerland.
-The whole electoral system is tuned with that objective, favouring the creation of coalitions, rather than a ‘strong’ single party rule.
+According to the principles of CPD, the legislation at a federal (central) level will have to be passed with a maximum consensus between the parties and between the chambers of the Parliament, somewhat similar to the systems in use in Scandinavia and in Switzerland.
+The whole electoral system is tuned with that objective in mind, favouring the creation of coalitions, rather than a ‘strong’ single party rule.

-There will be a multi-party system in the EF with four types of electoral systems: for the Citizens Chamber, the Senate, the President, and for referenda and petitions.
+There will be a multi-party system in the EF with four types of electoral systems: for the President, the Lower House (the Nations’ Chamber), the Citizens Chamber (the Senate), and for referenda and petitions.
 No electable mandate can extend beyond two five-year terms.

 The details of the proposed electoral system are described in the following sub-sections.